amaysim Identity Document Verification Notice

 To help ensure the integrity and security of the services and products we provide and to protect against identity theft, fraud, and misuse, we may ask you for your personal information to verify your identity.

-This may include collecting your identity documents to verify your identity using a government-operated identity document verification service.
+This may include collecting your identity documents to verify your identity using the Attorney-General’s Department’s Document Verification Service (DVS).
 This document explains how amaysim will collect, use, disclose and store your personal information.

 If you have any specific needs or require this Notice in an alternative format, or if you need assistance due to any special circumstances, please contact us - see section 0 below for our contact details.